sikatikenmogne/LatexLab/README.md

 LatexLab is a comprehensive LaTeX project aimed at providing an extensive suite of tools and templates for academic writing, presentations, and publications.
 Designed with simplicity and efficiency in mind, LatexLab caters to both beginners and advanced LaTeX users, offering a wide range of features to enhance the document creation process.

-## ✅ Features

-- **Template Collection**: A vast array of templates for various academic and professional documents, including articles, reports, theses, and slides.
-- **Collaboration Tools**: Integrated tools to facilitate collaboration among multiple authors, including version control and commenting.
-- **Customization**: Easy customization options for templates to fit specific requirements, including citation styles, sections, and appendices.
-- **Compilation Service**: An in-built LaTeX compilation service that supports a wide range of LaTeX distributions and packages.
-- **Preview Mode**: Real-time preview of LaTeX documents, allowing for quick edits and adjustments.
-- **Export Options**: Support for exporting documents in multiple formats, including PDF, HTML, and ePub.

 ## :rocket: Getting Started

 To get started with LatexLab, follow these steps: